 For many first home buyers, the struggle to break into the property market is real.

 Even though the number of first home buyers breaking into the market has increased to 18 percent, it is taking many people longer to achieve their dream, with the average age of first home buyers increasing to 32.

 With so much emphasis placed on saving up a decent deposit to acquire an asset (and potentially avoid paying Lenders Mortgage Insurance (LMI), it’s easy to be blindsided by the extra costs that first home buyers must pay in addition to paying off their new-found home loan.

-Here are the extra costs you can expect to come out your wallet once you’ve acquired your first asset:
+Here are the extra costs you can expect to come out of your wallet once you’ve acquired your first asset:

 Footing the bill for home insurance for your new property is non-negotiable.
 Whether you’ve built your home or moved into an established property, it’s essential that you take out home and contents insurance – It’s Important to ensure your policy starts from the exact date that you pick up your keys.

 Tip: Try saving up for the annual insurance amount if possible as most companies will provide you with a discount if you pay your premium annually (as opposed to setting up monthly direct debits).

 You’ve worked hard for your home and while it’s not necessary to have an interior decorator on-hand as you move in, you will inevitably need something to sit on as well as somewhere to store your belongings.

 Furniture is often an after-thought when it comes to saving for a property, but you’ll be surprised how many pieces of furniture you’ll need (and how quickly the costs add up) once you move in.

 If you’re budget-conscious, monitor online bargain platforms such as Facebook marketplace, Gumtree or eBay for frugal furniture finds.